amida-tech/blue-button-record/README.md

 });
 ```

 blue-button-record also stores Partial Health Record; entries which cannot immediately become part of the Master Health Record since they are similar enough to existing entries but not identical to become duplicates.
-In addition to blue-button health data, blue-button-record requires a pointer to the existing entry and match information to persist partial entries
+In addition to blue-button health data, blue-button-record requires a pointer to an existing Master Health Record entry and match information to persist partial entries
 ``` javascript
 var partialAllergy = {
     partial_entry: ccdJSON.allergies[0],